stevenaraiza93-tech/network-portfolio/README.md

 - I have 5 years of experience as a network technician managing a tactical network infrastructure.
 Furthermore, 1.4 years as a network engineer in the second biggest school district in Illinois while overseeing two data centers.
 Currently in the Army reserves as an information technology specialist.
 I am eager to learn new technologies and always strive to improve my troubleshooting skills.
 Furthermore, I am CCNA, CompTIA Security+, Server+, and A+ certified.

 2) Network role
-- Target Role: Network Engineer / Network Administrator (Entry-Level and or mid tier)
+- Target Role: Network Engineer / Network Administrator (Entry-Level or junior/mid level)
 - Also open to: Network Technician / NOC Technician

 3) Proof of skills